 40. EXPLORE A PRESTIGIOUS UNIVERSITY

-When in Berkeley, you can’t miss the opportunity to take a stroll on the beautiful UC Berkeley campus.
+When in the bustling city of Berkeley, you can’t miss the opportunity to take a stroll on the beautiful UC Berkeley campus.
 UC Berkeley is the oldest university in the University of California system, known for its academically gifted students and renowned faculty.

 In fact, Berkeley was ranked the #1 public national university by US News for 19 straight years.
 Come see some truly beautiful architecture and get a taste of the impactful history Berkeley’s made on society (Free Speech Movement, the Black Panther Party, the Occupy Movement, and more).